R3MODAS/chai-backend/README.md

 -> A JS Runtime : Nodejs / Deno / Bun
 Package.json, .env, (Readme, git, lint, prettier,etc)

--> src (folder which contains all the code)
+-> public (folder which contains all the temp files) -> src (folder which contains all the code)

 File Structure